Haydon Bridge: Railway

 The village is served by Haydon Bridge railway station on the Tyne Valley line.
 The line was opened in 1838 by the Newcastle & Carlisle Railway linking Newcastle with Carlisle.
 The line follows the course of the River Tyne through Northumberland.
 Passenger services on the Tyne Valley line are operated by Northern.

 Bus services

-Arriva and Stagecoach operate bus services jointly (Service 685) between Carlisle and Newcastle, with services passing through the village approximately every hour in each direction.
+Stagecoach operate bus service 685 daily between Carlisle and Newcastle although not all journeys operate the full route.
+This service was previously a joint service with Arriva.

 Wright Bros Coaches currently provides a limited service to destinations such as Hexham, Newcastle, Alston, and Nenthead.
-Tyne Valley Coaches also provide some services to the village usually on school days and only as far as Hexham via Newbrough and Warden.

 Air

 Newcastle Airport is situated about 27 mi from Haydon Bridge and provides daily internal flights to many UK and International destinations.